AndyClifton/andyclifton.github.io/_posts/2021-02-01-jekyll-cookie-consent.md

 Then we'll add this to our site's __config.yml_ file:

 ````
 google_analytics_id: G-ABCDEFGH
 ````

 ## The javascript
 Now we need to create a file called _/includes/ga.js_, which is where we'll store the actual code we want to run.

-I picked up this code from [Coralie Collignon's blog](https://www.coraliecollignon.com/jekyll/2020/10/22/google-analytics.html).
-Put it all in your new _/includes/ga.js_ file.
+I picked up this code from [Coralie Collignon's blog](https://www.coraliecollignon.com/jekyll/2020/10/22/google-analytics.html), who in turn acknowledges to having picked it up from [Stack Overflow](https://stackoverflow.com/questions/51833090/put-google-analytics-code-in-an-js-file/51833302).
+Anyway, put it all in your new _/includes/ga.js_ file.

 ````
 /*This function will load script and call the callback once the script has loaded*/